 E.T. was, Spielberg said, “a very personal story about the divorce of my parents – how I felt when my parents broke up.
 When I was a kid, I used to imagine strange creatures lurking outside my bedroom window, and I’d wish that they’d come into my life and magically change it.”

-Columbia Pictures, however, was less than enamoured with this cutesier spin-off from the Night Skies concept.
-According to the book Steven Spielberg: A Biography by Joseph McBride, the Columbia executives’ response to E.T. was that it was a "wimpy Walt Disney movie."
+Columbia Pictures, however, was less than enamored with this cutesier spin-off from the Night Skies concept.
+According to the book Steven Spielberg: A Biography by Joseph McBride, the Columbia executives’ response to E.T. was that it was a “wimpy Walt Disney movie.”

 In E.T., you can still see the faintest traces of the ideas found in the earlier Night Skies script.
-Its title is still a squat, goblin-like creature, although less mischievous and grotesque than those described by John Sayles.
+Its title character is still a squat, goblin-like creature, although less mischievous and grotesque than those described by John Sayles.
 Certain scenes, such as those where the Buddee the alien and Jaybird play together, also have a familiar ring to them.
 Yet these are clearly inspirations for more developed ideas that would be fleshed out in E.T.: The Extra-Terrestrial, as Sayles himself later admitted.

 “[Night Skies was] more of a jumping-off point than something that was raided for material,” Sayles later said.
 “I thought [Mathison] had done a great job.”

-A sign on a theatre marquee in Gremlins appears to make its debt to Night Skies obvious: one film playing in the small town is Watch The Skies (that early title for Close Encounters and Night Skies) while another is A Boy’s Life (the shooting title for E.T.: The Extra-Terrestrial).
+A sign on a theatre marquee in Gremlins appears to make its debt to Night Skies obvious: one film playing in the small town is Watch the Skies (that early title for Close Encounters and Night Skies) while another is A Boy’s Life (the shooting title for E.T.: The Extra-Terrestrial).

 Traces of Night Skies can also be seen in Poltergeist, which Spielberg produced (and allegedly ghost-directed) in 1982.
 Poltergeist is also about a family menaced by mysterious forces, although these ones are supernatural rather than extraterrestrial.